Bagisu Traditional Imbalu Circumcision – Turning Boys into Men

 The Bagisu Imbalu Public Circumcision Rites – Mbale – Sipi Falls – Mount Elgon Area

-The Bagisu Imbalu Public Circumcision Rites – Boys becoming Men Ritual is an integral part of the Traditional Beliefs of the the Bagisu.
-The Rite of Boys becoming men in the Bagisu Culture is deeply ingrained in the people and defines the day a boy beomes a man, something that Bagisu strongly believe in and is and was part their traditional religious beliefs, their culture and tradition.
+The Bagisu Imbalu Public Circumcision Rites – Boys becoming Men Ritual is an integral part of the Traditional Beliefs of the Bagisu.
+The Rite of Boys becoming men in the Bagisu Culture is deeply ingrained in the people.
+It defines the day a boy becomes a man, something that the Bagisu strongly believes in and is part of their traditional religious beliefs, culture, and tradition.

-The Bagisu Imbalu Public Circumcision Rites – simple is that that day, moment in time when a boy of the Tribe becomes a man and all the privileges and responsibilities of being a man are now part of his life where the whole community gather to visit that important rite of Passage.
+The Bagisu Imbalu Public Circumcision Rites is that that day, that moment in time when a boy of the tribe becomes a man.
+That day, all the privileges and responsibilities of being a man become part of his life.
+The whole community gathers to visit that vital rite of passage.

-Along the Ugandan side of Mount Elgon, around Sipi Falls and Mbale you can meet the Proud Bagisu People.
-Oral legends that the one that the Bagisu can trace their origin to Masaba as he came forth from a cave on Mount Elgon.
-Masaba means mountain and they story is told among the Bagisu that Masaba can be found high in the upper slopes of Mount Elgon where he gathers with lesser deities and where stones can be found that are arranged such as tables and chairs.
+Along the Ugandan side of Mount Elgon, around Sipi Falls and Mbale, you can meet the Proud Bagisu People.
+Oral legends that the Bagisu can trace their origin to Masaba came forth from a cave on Mount Elgon.
+Masaba means mountain.
+The story is told among the Bagisu that Masaba can be found high in the upper slopes of Mount Elgon.
+Here he gathers with lesser deities and where stones can be seen arranged, such as tables and chairs.

-In Bagisu society there is no central rule, each one of the clans has a non-hereditary chief that is appointed by a council of elders.
-The real control was in the hands of the traditional religious leaders, also referred to as sorcerers and witches, it was they that held an iron grip on society, traditions, beliefs and one of them is the Imbalu Circumcision when the boys become men in the tribe and take on all privileges and responsibilities of a male in that tribe including marriage.
+In Bagisu society, there is no central rule.
+Each one of the clans has a non-hereditary chief that is appointed by a council of elders.
+The actual control was in the hands of the traditional religious leaders, also referred to as sorcerers and witches.
+It was they that held an iron grip on society, traditions, beliefs.

-It is a pivotal occasion in Bagisu society, an individual will undergo rite of passage to manhood that involves the whole local community and even visitors are allowed from far and wide.
-Boys and Young Men 16-25years is considered the acceptable age for the Imbalu.
-Those that decide to be be circumcised anounce their intention in June or May and spend the following few months preparing for the Imbalu Ceremony.
+It is a pivotal occasion in Bagisu society.
+An individual will undergo a rite of passage to manhood that involves the whole local community.
+Even visitors are allowed from far and wide.
+Boys and Young Men 16-25years is considered the acceptable age for the Impala.
+Those who decide to be circumcised announce their intention in June or May and spend the following few months preparing for the Imbalu Ceremony.

-The Circumcision Ceremony is done early in the morning before 10:00am, and involves all the initiates from a given clan, a number of young men encouraged by a whistling, cheering crowd make their way to the circumcision ground carrying the initiates on their shoulders..
-The initiates have their faces plastered in ash and they are stripped half naked below the waist on the way to the circumcision ground where they can line up in front of the crowd of family and friends both male and female and the ritual is done in public.
+The Circumcision Ceremony is done early in the morning before 10:00 am and involves all the initiates from a given clan.
+Many young men encouraged by a whistling, cheering crowd make their way to the circumcision ground carrying the initiates on their shoulders.
+The initiates have their faces plastered in ash.
+They are stripped half-naked below the waist on the way to the circumcision ground.
+They can line up in front of the crowd of family and friends, and the ritual is done in public.

-.Imbalu circumcision rituals are the basis for Male Bagisu identity by making them stand out as a race of “men” (basani) as opposed to other non-circumcising tribes whom the Bagisu consider as boys (basinde) .
-One graduates into a “man” and become considered responsible and indeed a “real” Mugisu through circumcision.
+.Imbalu circumcision rituals are the basis for Male Bagisu identity.
+By making them stand out as a race of “men” (basani) as opposed to other non-circumcising tribes whom the Bagisu consider as boys (basinde).
+One graduates to being a “man” and becomes deemed responsible and indeed a “real” Mugisu through circumcision.
 The women’s “true” identity is also defined by marrying a “real” man, one who is circumcised.

-Those who fear the fear circumcision, try to avoid it after becoming may have to endure a rough forced circumcision.
+Those who fear circumcision try to avoid it after becoming forced to endure a rough forced circumcision.
 Such stories even make the local newspaper where a Mugisu returning from abroad had to prove that he was indeed a man.

-The Public Imbalu Circumcision Ceremonies are an insight into the culture and traditions of the Bagisu and should your safari be during a time when they ceremonies take place we will make you aware of it. .
+The Public Imbalu Circumcision Ceremonies are an insight into the culture and traditions of the Bagisu.
+The rites have become a tourist attraction.

 The Bagisu Imbalu Public Circumcision Rites – If you like more information – include it in your Safari – Please let us know.